 Michael Kratsios:

-I’m not accustomed to that quantity, no.
+I’m not aware of that quantity, no.

 Sen. Ed Markey (D-MA):